abdtarek/Jenkins-CI-CD-pipleline/README.md

 <img width="1496" alt="Screenshot 2023-08-21 at 9 41 36 PM" src="https://github.com/abdtarek/Jenkins-CI-CD-pipleline/assets/137318449/3ccb3383-0c83-47e1-b0d9-9b1318899b68">

-now if we make changes in the code and push to GitHub to automatically trigger the pipeline and deploy the new code.
+### Now if we make changes in the code and push to GitHub to automatically trigger the pipeline and deploy the new code.